 Under the terms of an operating agreement with JAUSA, JASET is required to pay a license fee equal to a percentage of contributions.
 JASET receives services from JAUSA, including providing program and materials development, sponsorship and management of benefit programs and technology systems to support development and human resources management.
-Under the terms of this agreement, JASET recognized national participation fee expense of approximately \$44,000 and \$70,000 for the years ended June 30, 2023 and 2022, respectively.
+Under the terms of this agreement, JASET recognized national participation fee expense of approximately \$63,000 and \$44,000 for the years ended June 30, 2024 and 2023, respectively.

 JASET reimburses JAUSA for certain costs such as student liability insurance, program materials, and other miscellaneous items.
-Reimbursement to JAUSA for these items was approximately \$883,000 and \$860,000 during 2023 and 2022, respectively.
+Reimbursement to JAUSA for these items was approximately \$960,000 and \$883,000 during 2024 and 2023, respectively.

 JASET participates in a self-funded medical, dental and other benefits plan covering full-time employees of JASET and their beneficiaries and covered dependents.
 The plan is accounted for like a multiemployer plan.
 Premiums are paid into the Health and Welfare Plan for each participant by the participating employers.
 Employees of JASET, JA Worldwide, Inc. and employees of Junior Achievement Areas in the United States can participate in the Health and Welfare Plan.
 All the assets and liabilities of the Health and Welfare Plan are held in the Junior Achievement USA Health and Welfare Benefits Trust (Benefits Trust).
 Accordingly, no balances or transactions of the Benefits Trust are recorded in the financial statements of JASET.
-JASET's premium expense for the Health and Welfare Plan for the years ended June 30, 2023 and 2022 was approximately \$339,000 and \$306,000, respectively.
+JASET's premium expense for the Health and Welfare Plan for the years ended June 30, 2024 and 2023 was approximately \$396,000 and \$339,000, respectively.

-3DE National, LLC (3DE) is a subsidiary of JAUSA that operates an enrichment program that reengineers high school education to be more relevant, experiential, and authentically-connected to the complexities of the real world in order to more fully prepare today's students for the demands of tomorrow's economy.
-JASET recognized 3DE consultant fee expenses of approximately \$819,000 in 2023 and \$478,000 in 2022.
+3DE National, LLC (3DE LLC) is a subsidiary of JAUSA that operates an enrichment program that reengineers high school education to be more relevant, experiential, and authentically-connected to the complexities of the real world in order to more fully prepare today's students for the demands of tomorrow's economy.
+JASET recognized 3DE LLC consultant fee expenses during the years ended June 30, 2024 and 2023 of approximately \$650,000 and \$819,000, respectively.